 Tune into your body and trust your instincts.
 Due to the gaslighting and invalidation we typically doubt ourselves after narcissistic abuse.

 Know that you deserve to be safe, secure and happy.
 Do not accept anything less.
-We are contributing to the greater good of the planet by saying “NO” to abuse.
+We are contributing to the greater good of the planet by uplevelling the standards that we will accept.

 The greatest “revenge” is for us to be happy.
 The Narcissist is playing a ruthless game which they have to win.
-The only way to “win” is to focus on ourselves instead.
+The only way to “win” is to refuse to play their game.

-Accept that the abuser is NEVER going to change.
+Accept that the abuser is not going to change.
 As painful as this may be to accept, it is the one thing that gives us the most freedom.
 It allows us to channel our energy to where it CAN benefit us – by focusing on creating our own realities.
-We progress when we accept “what is”, rather than trying to resist and force things, which we have no control over, to change.
+We progress when we accept “what is”, rather than trying to resist what we cannot control.

 Healing from narcissistic abuse is an opportunity to learn to validate ourselves.
 Covert abuse is dangerous in the fact that it is hard to detect.
 It is often FELT, rather than SEEN.
 Knowing that others may not be able to validate us protects us from feeling defective when others do not understand the dynamic.
 Learn who is safe and helpful to talk to.

-If you are feeling run down and exhausted, this could be a sign that you are processing old trauma and the trauma is now leaving your body.
+If you are feeling run down and exhausted, this could be a sign that you are processing old trauma.
 Listen to what your body needs and honour it.
 Be gentle with yourself.